MohammadElokour/MVP-Noter/READ_ME!.md

 ## How to Get Started ##
-  > Describe how easy it is to get started: its not easy but im going to work my way up starting from the back-end then data-base connecting all of that to my front-end, making sure everything work befor adding any additional functionality or style.
+  > Describe how easy it is to get started: its not easy but im going to work my way up starting from the back-end then data-base connecting all of that to my front-end, making sure everything works befor adding any additional functionality or style.

 ## Customer Quote ##
   > "this is somthing I never though I needed but its there anyway so why not!?"